Dolbeault-type complexes on $G_2$- and $\mathrm{Spin}(7)$-manifolds: Indexes of complexes

-\textbf{Acknowledgements:} The author is grateful to Prof. J. Zhou of Tsinghua University for many useful suggestions.
+\textbf{Acknowledgements:} The author would like to thank D.D.
+Joyce for explanations about the dirac operator on $\mathrm{Spin}(7)$-manifold.
+The author is grateful to Prof. J. Zhou for many useful suggestions.
 The author is also indebted to H. J. Fan for the guidance over the past years.